songshiyu01/academic-kickstart/content/publication/icra2013_monovo/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "IEEE International Conference on Robotics and Automation" publication_short = "In **ICRA**"
+publication = "*IEEE International Conference on Robotics and Automation*" publication_short = "In **ICRA**"

 # Abstract and optional shortened version.